 There are several reasons why this happens in my experience.
 It usually starts when the automation framework is created and the first tests are written.
 The easiest tests to automate usually are at the user interface therefore usually slower and brittle.
-The testers who write these tests are also typically inexperienced in writing the tests therefore the tests end up inefficient and now your foundation of your framework is not solid or scalable.
+The testers who write these tests are also typically inexperienced in writing the tests therefore the tests end up inefficient and now the foundation of your framework is not solid or scalable.
 Some automation strategies believe when you start automating to just let the team start writing tests to get used to how to write them.
 However, in my opinion you need to have a strategy and doggedly pursue it.
 Mike Cohn’s automation pyramid strategy is my prefered strategy.
 At the base of the pyramid you have unit automated tests where the majority of your tests should be written.
 In the middle of the pyramid you have your API/services tests that have quite a few but not as many as unit.
 Lastly you have UI tests which only make up about 10 percent of your automation.

 While implementing this strategy, first, train the whole team on the automation framework, so the testers and developers know how to write tests in the framework.
 Secondly, decide upon basic coding standards.
-Just like code for the application should be treated as production level, your test automation code should be the same.
+Just like code for the application should be treated at production level, your test automation code should be the same.
 The same type of coding standards should be defined so that when you do code reviews you have standards to review against.
 Lastly, discuss at what level you should write the automation test, at the UI, API or Unit test level.

 Maintaining the test automation strategy has been one of the biggest challenges to date in agile software development

 For every sprint there should be a conversation that confirms which tests will be written at what level that the whole team agrees to and the tests are not duplicated in the framework.